Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/klipper-adaptive-meshing-and-purging.md

 ## Use
 <hr>

-Two buttons are available on Web interface to control KAMP:
+Two buttons are available on Web interface to control KAMP and bed leveling:

   - `KAMP` button to enable/disable KAMP features.<br />
      When KAMP is enabled, a bed mesh named "kamp" is created and loaded to use adaptative bed mesh.<br />